|Tribal Youth Programs and Services|

 Visit the Funding Opportunities page for information on current funding opportunities available through OJJDP.

 To subscribe to OJJDP's listserv that sends out messages about funding and other opportunities available, visit the

 |Training and Technical Assistance||Top |

 |Training and technical assistance (TTA) is available through several sources:|

-The Tribal Youth Training and Technical Assistance Center provides federally recognized tribes with assistance through a variety of approaches including consultation through e-mails, telephone calls, and site visits as well as peer-to-peer dialogue and training, including teleconferences and Web-based discussions.
+The OJJDP Tribal Youth Training and Technical Assistance Center provides federally recognized tribes with assistance through a variety of approaches including consultation through e-mails, telephone calls, and site visits as well as peer-to-peer dialogue and training, including teleconferences and Web-based discussions.
 Topics addressed include: